 Modern Fabrics is committed to building a larger market for these discarded fabrics while ensuring an ecological textile life-cycle.
-We want to encourage designers to utilize existing sources of textiles before resorting to consuming more raw materials.
+We want to encourage designers and do-it-yourselfers to utilize existing sources of textiles before resorting to consuming more raw materials.
 There is quite simply a glut of fabric out there that begs the attention of our creative professionals.
 Much of this fabric is of the highest grade, with contemporary designs from sought after and respected manufacturers.
 The internet is the perfect medium to bring this source to a wider market and simplify the recovery process.

 Future Goals: Larger Impact, Smaller Footprint

 While we are a small mom-and-pop company, as we grow, we aim to lessen our impact on Mother Earth.
 Collecting fabric from factories, upholstery shops, and cut-n-sew operations requires a lot of weekly driving around.
 In 2012 Modern Fabrics purchased our first hybrid vehicle for picking up numerous weekly “batches” of fabric.
 Of course, we also now commute to and from our Charlotte retail store in our new Prius as well!
 We are pleased to note we have effectively cut our fuel consumption in half by making a simple choice.
 We urge all of our customers to consider switching to low fuel/emission vehicles if you have the means.